-- Experimental Analysis of Mechanical Behavior of Structural Elements and Systems.
+- Experimental Analysis and Mechanical Behavior of Structural Elements and Systems.

 - Infrastructure and Geotechnics

-Currently, in 2017, the teaching personnel of the program is comprised of twenty-six permanent professors grouped into three areas of study as follows:
+In 2017, the program’s faculty is comprised of twenty-six permanent members grouped into the three concentration areas as follows:

-- Area of Civil Construction: Antônio Edésio Jungles, Deivis Marinoski, Enedir Ghisi (PQ1C), Fernanda Fernandes Marchiori, Fernando O. Ruttikay Pereira (PQ1D), Fernando Pelisser (PQ2), Janaíde C. Rocha (PQ1C), Luís Roberto Prudêncio Jr., Malik Sheiraf (professor visitante) (PQ1D), Philippe J.P.
-Gleize (PQ1B), Ricardo Rüther (PQ1C), Roberto Lamberts (PQ1A), Saulo Guths and Wellington L. Repette (PQ1D), totaling fourteen permanent professors.
+- Civil Construction: Antônio Edésio Jungles, Deivis Marinoski, Enedir Ghisi (PQ1C), Fernanda Fernandes Marchiori, Fernando O. Ruttikay Pereira (PQ1D), Fernando Pelisser (PQ2), Janaíde C. Rocha (PQ1C), Luís Roberto Prudêncio Jr., Malik Sheiraf (professor visitante) (PQ1D), Philippe J.P.
+Gleize (PQ1B), Ricardo Rüther (PQ1C), Roberto Lamberts (PQ1A), Saulo Guths and Wellington L. Repette (PQ1D), totaling fourteen permanent members.

-- Area of Structures: Daniel D. Loriggio, Marcos Lenzi, Leandro F. F. Miguel (PQ2), Rafael H. Lopez (PQ2), Poliana D. de Moraes, Roberto A. C. Pinto, Otávio A. A. da Silveira and Wellison J. de Santana Gomes, totaling eight permanent professors.
+- Structures: Daniel D. Loriggio, Marcos Lenzi, Leandro F. F. Miguel (PQ2), Rafael H. Lopez (PQ2), Poliana D. de Moraes, Roberto A. C. Pinto, Otávio A. A. da Silveira and Wellison J. de Santana Gomes, totaling eight permanent members.

-- Area of Infrastructure and Geotechnics: Glicério Trichês (PQ1D), Gracieli João Victor Staub de Melo and Liseane P. Thives, totaling four permanent professors.
+- Infrastructure and Geotechnics: Glicério Trichês (PQ1D), Gracieli João Victor Staub de Melo and Liseane P. Thives, totaling four permanent members.

-As can be noted, of the twenty-six permanent professors of the program, twelve are PQ/CNPq researchers, representing a total of 46,2%.
+As can be noted, of the twenty-six permanent faculty members, twelve are PQ/CNPq researchers (research productivity fellows), representing a total of 46,2%.